billy-inn/billy-inn.github.io/source/_posts/2015-12-27-trace-of-my-study-on-machine-learning.markdown

 ### Probabilistic Graphical Models:

 - [UAlberta CMPUT 659](https://uofa.ualberta.ca/computing-science/graduate-studies/course-directory/courses/probabilistic-graphical-models): Probabilistic Graphical Models.
-Graduate course in University of Alberta based on Coursera course instructed by [Koller](http://ai.stanford.edu/users/koller/) ([Report:A Topic Model of Genetic Mutations in Cancer](/papers/cmput659.pdf), **Completed** in *16.4*).
+Graduate course in University of Alberta based on Coursera course instructed by [Koller](http://ai.stanford.edu/users/koller/) ([Report: A Topic Model of Genetic Mutations in Cancer](/papers/cmput659.pdf), **Completed** in *16.4*).
 - [CMU 10-708](http://www.cs.cmu.edu/~epxing/Class/10708-15/lecture.html): Probabilistic Graphical Models.
 - [Probabilistic Graphical Models: Principles and Techniques](http://pgm.stanford.edu/): Classic textbook for probabilistic graphical models.
 I've read a few chapters of it and gave up.
 This book is somewhat too mathematical and I will not recommend this book for beginners in PGM.
 - [Pomegranate](https://github.com/jmschrei/pomegranate): A Python package for PGM.
 Nice tutorials for beginners in PGM!